enginoid/makesomecloud/README.md

   * The change we made to the instance template is going to trigger a new instance template to be created.
   * The instance group manager that uses this template will be modified to use a new instance template.

 When an instance group is updated, the default Terraform behavior is to recreate the instances.
-This will cause the instance metadata to be updated, which in turn will allow the startup script to read the correct IP address of the `concourse-web` host.
+This will cause the instance metadata to be updated, which in turn will allow the startup script on the newly launched instance to read the correct IP address of the `concourse-web` host.

 Run `terraform apply` to execute this change.